restyled-io/actions/README.md

 > configuring it for specific repositories and excluding the one where you plan
 > to use GitHub Actions.

+> [!TIP]
+> The Restyled Action requires workflows to have pull request creation permission in the repository to function \
+> Such permissions can be found under Settings > Actions > General > Workflow Permissions

 ## Usage

 Features: